pletfix/docs/en/hello.md

 ## Use a Controller

 Our application is really simple - so it is ok adding the logic into the route file directly.
-But as soon as something more logic is added, it quickly becomes confusing.
+But as soon as more logic is added, it becomes quickly confusing.
 To prevent this let's add a controller:

 7. Create a new Controller `HelloController.php` in the subfolder `app/Controllers`: